 It is the responsibility of the Department Dosimeter Coordinator to turn in the badges and rings each quarter.

+The Radiation Safety Department will contact anyone who receives an unexpectedly high exposure.
 Present policy is for the Radiation Safety Department to bill each department quarterly for all monitoring charges accrued.